IMP1/silent-running/README.md

   - [ ] have torpedos damage the player (and cause a noise?)

 ## 0.2.0
-    all the above core/* branches done.
+<sup>all the above core/* branches done</sup>

+This is the core game.
+The basic mechanics are implemented.

 ### juice/movement
   - [ ] have player movement feel good